Protesters at the New York State capital Protesters at the New York State capital

 School of Social Welfare

-The Full-Time MSW program will be challenging but exciting.
-To help you plan for the MSW program, this website will provide you with information regarding registering for courses, field practicum, funding opportunities and more.
+The MSW program full-time will be challenging but exciting.
+To help you plan, this website will provide you with information regarding registering for courses, field practicum, funding opportunities and more.
 Please be sure read the material carefully and bookmark this page.

 Important Dates